Melissa B. Jacoby

 Biography

+Melissa B. Jacoby teaches and studies commercial law and bankruptcy law and their intersections with other fields.
 Jacoby has been elected to the American Law Institute, the National Bankruptcy Conference, the American College of Bankruptcy, and the American College of Commercial Finance Lawyers, and has served as the Robert M. Zinman Scholar for the American Bankruptcy Institute.
 She is a recipient of the Grant Gilmore Award for scholarship from the American College of Commercial Finance Lawyers and the Byrd Award for teaching, among other honors.
+Jacoby’s book Unjust Debts, published by The New Press on June 11, 2024, received a starred review from Publishers Weekly and was named one of the Financial Times’ best summer economics books for 2024.
+In 2021, Chief Justice of the United States John Roberts appointed Jacoby to assist the Federal Judicial Center on educational programming and, in 2025, reappointed Jacoby for a second three-year term.
+In Fall 2024, Jacoby was the Sullivan & Cromwell Visiting Professor at Harvard Law School.

-Jacoby held judicial clerkships with the Honorable Robert E. Ginsberg of the United States Bankruptcy Court for the Northern District of Illinois and the Honorable Marjorie O. Rendell of the United States Court of Appeals for the Third Circuit, and was a staff attorney for the National Bankruptcy Review Commission.
-Before joining the faculty at UNC, she taught for four years at Temple University in Philadelphia.
-Jacoby graduated from the University of Pennsylvania Law School, as well as from Penn’s College of Arts and Sciences, where she was a history major.
+Before joining the faculty at UNC, Jacoby taught at Temple University in Philadelphia.
+She held judicial clerkships with the Honorable Robert E. Ginsberg of the United States Bankruptcy Court for the Northern District of Illinois and the Honorable Marjorie O. Rendell of the United States Court of Appeals for the Third Circuit, and was a staff attorney for the National Bankruptcy Review Commission.
+Jacoby holds degrees from the University of Pennsylvania Law School, as well as from Penn’s College of Arts and Sciences, where she was a history major.

 Selected Publications